Home » Bitcoin Trading Guide

 Bitcoin is a cryptocurrency — a digital currency that is cryptographically secured through a decentralized peer-to-peer blockchain network.
 In fact, it’s the first one to emerge.
 It can be sent from one user to another without a middle-man, so it is not under the authority of a central bank.

 Bitcoin is kept in digital wallets.
-A wallet consists of a public address, which the owner can use to receive Bitcoins, and a private key (just like a password), used to access the wallet.
-People can send Bitcoins to each other via their public addresses, and each Bitcoin transaction is authenticated on the blockchain network run by Bitcoin miners.
-For verifying Bitcoin transactions, miners are rewarded with new Bitcoins.
+A wallet consists of a public address the owner can use to receive Bitcoins, and a private key acting as a password used to access the wallet.
+People can send Bitcoins to each other via their public addresses, and each Bitcoin transaction is authenticated on the blockchain network by Bitcoin miners.
+What is more, miners are rewarded with new Bitcoins when validating transactions on the blockchain.

 Bitcoin